sudoTinaW/sudotinaw.github.io/_posts/2020-06-11-binary-search.md

 date: '2020-06-11 14:50:00 -0000'
 categories: Binary Search
 ---
+Binary Search main thought is decrease the searching range by half for every loop.
+Its time complexity is O(logn).

 ## Basic Knowledge:

 1. What Type of Questions can be Solved by Binary Search Algorithm?